 Scrum is seen as a rigid, plan-orientated process within the flexible Agile stable as it follows a defined set of rules outlining roles and responsibilities that remain constant throughout the project lifecycle.
 For instance, each sprint comprises 4 steps: Sprint Planning, Daily Scrum, Sprint Review, and Sprint Retrospective (including refinement activity).
 During these meetings team members will elaborate on what they have done, what they are doing, and what they plan to do so the team is aware of everyone’s role and can provide feedback on each element of the project they are involved with.
 Scrum is great for product development in complex environments.

-(Interesting fact: The term ‘scrum’ refers to a set piece in the sport of Rugby, where 8 brutes of the same team interlock to form a single unit, called a scrum, and push against the opposing team’s scrum in order to sink the basket to remain below par for a Birdie.
-I don’t get sports either, apparently.)
+(Interesting fact: The term ‘scrum’ refers to a set piece in the sport of Rugby, where 8 brutes of the same team interlock to form a single unit, called a scrum, and push against the opposing team’s scrum in order to sink the basket to remain below par for a Birdie.)

 Pros of Scrum

-Scrum teams don’t have a project manager but rather opt on collective decisions made by the team to face challenges.
+Scrum teams don’t have a project manager (they do have a Scrum Master) but rather opt on collective decisions made by the team to face challenges.
 Collaboration is key and the team works as a unit to deliver what is needed during each sprint.
 Scrum is all about teamwork — each team member has a specific role, yet they all work in unison with each other toward a common goal, hence the name Scrum (see side note above).